-Add Opens the Add Role dialog box, which enables you to create an access-control role and specify the command or command directory that the role's users can access.
-Edit Opens the Edit Role dialog box, which enables you to add or modify role attributes.
-Refresh Updates the information in the window.
+Opens the Add Role dialog box, which enables you to create an access-control role and specify the command or command directory that the role's users can access.

+Opens the Edit Role dialog box, which enables you to add or modify role attributes.